NCEAS/eml/docs/eml-semantic-annotations-primer.md

 #### Example 3: Attribute annotation

-In the following attribute annotation, the subject of the semantic statement is the `attribute` element containing the `id` attribute value "att.4".
-The predicate is of the statement is an object property "http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#containsMeasurementsOfType".
-Note that the URI for the object property resolves to a specific term in the OBOE ontology (https://github.com/NCEAS/oboe).
-Finally, the object (value)in the semantic statement is "http://purl.dataone.org/odo/ECSO_00001197", which resolves to the "Plant Cover Percentage" term in the ECSO Ontology (https://github.com/DataONEorg/sem-prov-ontologies/tree/master/observation).

-Taken together, the semantic statement indicates that "the attribute with the id 'att.4' contains measurements of type plant cover percentage".
-Of course, this statement needs to be interpreted in the context of the entity within which 'att.4' occurs.
+In the following attribute annotation, the semantic statement can be read as "the attribute with the id 'att.4' contains measurements of type plant cover percentage"

+- The subject of the semantic statement is the `attribute` element with the `id` value "att.4".
+- The annotation itself has 2 parts
+    - `propertyURI` is "http://ecoinformatics.org/oboe/oboe.1.2/oboe-core.owl#containsMeasurementsOfType", from the [OBOE Observation ontology](#oboe)
+    - `valueURI` is "http://purl.dataone.org/odo/ECSO_00001197", which resolves to "Plant Cover Percentage" in the [ECSO Ontology](#ecso)

 ```xml